ReactForAll/React-Course/Level_4/2. Path Params/SCRIPT.md

 ```

 Another added advantage is that this allows you to easily generate shareable links, because the link has the information required to share an item in your application.

+Now let's use the Path Param we receive from our router to load the relavant Quiz that's saved with us!